 Throw off your shoes and walk like your ancestors.
-Bare footedness connects us to nature and restores our electron reserve, thereby minimising the consequences of exposure to electro-magnetic stress, reducing overall body inflammation and assisting in a reduction of excess cortisol.
+Bare footedness connects us to nature and restores our electron reserve, thereby minimising the consequences of exposure to electromagnetic stress, reducing overall body inflammation and assisting in a reduction of excess cortisol.
 Spending just 30 minutes per day barefoot has been shown to help you significantly de-stress, regulate emotions and balance the nervous system.
-A 2007 study published in the Journal of Alternative and Complimentary Medicine demonstrated that, due to the effects that stress hormones have on your natural circadian rhythm and your ability to sleep more deeply, connecting the human body to the earth during sleep (known as ‘earthing’) normalises the daily cortisol rhythm and improves sleep patterns.
+A 2007 study published in the Journal of Alternative and Complementary Medicine demonstrated that, due to the effects that stress hormones have on your natural circadian rhythm and your ability to sleep more deeply, connecting the human body to the earth during sleep (known as ‘earthing’) normalises the daily cortisol rhythm and improves sleep patterns.

 Researchers also found that walking barefoot can actually decrease white blood cell count and increase red blood cell count, indicating a positive immune response.
-There is little doubt that this is one of the easiest re-wilding habits we can all participate in to assist our bodies’ hormonal functions, and to better align us with the natural rhythms of the earth, including the patterns of light and darkness.
+There is little doubt that this is one of the easiest re-wilding habits we can all participate in to assist our bodies’ hormonal functions and to better align us with the natural rhythms of the earth, including the patterns of light and darkness.

 If we look at how our ancestors used to move you will see that they did a great deal more moving than we do today.

 Our ancestors did an array of physical movement like squatting, climbing, running, jumping and using their torsos to resist pushing and pulling forces.
-They were also prone to short spurts of high intensity movement like sprinting, or moving more slowly for longer durations, like long distance walks or hikes.
+They were also prone to short spurts of high-intensity movement like sprinting or moving more slowly for longer durations, like long-distance walks or hikes.
 It’s also important to note that unlike us, our ancestors did most of their physical work outside which research has demonstrated to have huge additional physiological and mental health benefits compared to performing your exercise indoors.
 The synergistic combination of exercise and exposure to nature not only has the potential to produce more endorphins, but research shows that it can help us to create a much healthier relationship with the concept of exercise.

-Research also shows that the ancient latin saying ‘mens sana in corpore sano’ (a healthy mind in a healthy body) starts with exercise.
+Research also shows that the ancient Latin saying ‘mens sana in corpore sano’ (a healthy mind in a healthy body) starts with exercise.
 As I am sure you know, exercise is a habit that leads us to create other good habits and has a downstream effect on helping us make better choices.
-Once you get people exercising they are more likely to be kinder to themselves and others, because people feel better about themselves.
+Once you get people exercising they are more likely to be kinder to themselves and others because people feel better about themselves.
 They also tend to choose to eat healthier, not because they should but because they want to.

 EXPOSE YOURSELF TO THE COLD

 Our ancestors endured crippling cold without the benefits of modern technology.
-Current day research reveals that emulating our ancestors exposure to periodic bouts of cold can have a positive effect on mood, stress levels and our immune, cardiovascular and lymphatic systems.
-Conditioning your brain and your body to endure and embrace cold-water immersion may be challenging, but is a fantastic re-wilding technique and the health benefits are endless.
+Current day research reveals that emulating our ancestors' exposure to periodic bouts of cold can have a positive effect on mood, stress levels and our immune, cardiovascular and lymphatic systems.
+Conditioning your brain and your body to endure and embrace cold-water immersion may be challenging but is a fantastic re-wilding technique and the health benefits are endless.
 Medical research has shown a decrease in the stress hormone cortisol whilst being immersed in cold water and an increase in our feel-good neurotransmitter serotonin.
 Most top-level athletes in a wide range of sports now take ice-baths as a commonplace and routine intervention.

 Even if you begin with a quick, cold shower, the results can be dramatic.
 So consider the benefits when engaging in dips into cold lakes or rivers or your morning/evening bathing routine.
 For many, this is not an easy thing to do.
 As a beginners’ tip, take a hot shower, then try gradually decreasing the temperature to cold, little-by-little.
 In no time at all, you’ll find your body adapts and you are at an ice-cold water temperature you’d never have thought yourself able to sustain.